abbesmoe/TrashDetection/README.md

 ### Download

-To train your own weights, you will need to download all of the annotated images or TACO has [pre-trained weights](https://github.com/pedropro/TACO/releases/tag/1.0) ready for use.
+To train your own weights, you will need to download all of the annotated images or TACO has [pre-trained weights](https://github.com/pedropro/TACO/releases/tag/1.0) ready for use.<br>
 To download the original 1500 taco dataset images we started with, simply clone our repo and run:
 ```
 # Change directory to detector/